 His dissertation project examines the impact of Europeanisation and globalisation on German industry associations.
 Are associations embarking on a path of becoming transnational actors or are they upholding their historic position as national actors?
 What organisational and action strategies do associations pursue to meet political and economic challenges that transcend their traditional sphere of activity?

-Sebastian Fuchs is a researcher at the MZES.
+Sebastian Fuchs has moved to Bielefeld University in April 2018.
+He is still involved in the project, particularly because he is working on his dissertation.
 He studied political science at the University of Bielefeld and the University of Osnabrück, where he graduated with distinction.
 His research interests cover political interest intermediation, interest groups as organisations and economic policies.
 Sebastian Fuchs has published on legitimacy beliefs in German economic chambers and on the chambers' activities in legislative processes.

 His dissertation project focusses on the development of organisational identities and core functions of German industry associations.
 It examines how industry associations change their identities in reaction to altered context conditions.
 The project compares associations’ identities in four different branches and over time.